LouisSerrano/GeneralValueDistribution/README.md

 # General Value Distribution

 This repositery includes some of the code used for the Dissertation: General Value Distribution.
+The Dissertation is saved on this repo in the Dissertation-vf.pdf file.

 The Background folder includes the code for the mini-experiments conducted in the introductory section.